Who is ready for a fun Family Friendly Mardi Gras Party?

 - Candy Buffet

-King Cake is a must have for any Mardi Gras celebration.
+King Cake is a must-have for any Mardi Gras celebration.
 The colors all have a special meaning.
 Purple represents justice.
 Green represents faith and gold represents power.

 Let’s make some Mardi Gras Party Food!

-What would a Mardi Gras party be without biegnets?
-A biegnet is essentially deep fried dough such as a fritter or a doughnut.
 You will find them plenteous in the cajun country around Louisiana.
 If you ever make a trip to New Orleans, be sure to have a fresh beignet.
 We made ours the easy way but they make theirs from scratch.

 How To Make Biscuit Biegnets